Serving Florida's Home Inspection Needs

 There are other distinct advantages of having a Seller Inspection report:

-• You’re given the opportunity to correct deficiencies and/or dispute any misstatements in the inspection report before it’s distributed to real estate agents and prospective buyers.
+• You’re given the opportunity to correct deficiencies and/or have unclear or any perceived misstatements in the inspection report clarified before it’s distributed to real estate agents and prospective buyers.

 • The report provides an unbiased, third-party, professional opinion about the condition of the home to potential buyers.